alexjomin/openapi-parser/README.md

 // @openapi:path
 // /pets:
 //	get:
-//		description: "The description of the endpoing"
+//		description: "The description of the endpoint"
 //		responses:
 //			"200":
 //				description: "The description of the response"